NunatuKavummiut

 NunatuKavummiut (or People of NunatuKavut) are an Indigenous collective (Note: The group has been described as an Aboriginal group and Aboriginal community by the Court of Appeal of Newfoundland and Labrador, and as an Indigenous collective by a memorandum of understanding signed with the federal government.
-While recognized by the federal government as eligible to apply for Indigenous rights, the status of Indigenous collective does not grant such rights itself.) descended from Inuit and European people in central to southern Labrador.
+While recognized by the federal government as eligible to apply for Indigenous rights, the status of Indigenous collective does not grant such rights itself.) who trace their descent from Inuit and European people in central to southern Labrador.
 They have also been called the Southern Inuit, Inuit-Métis and Labrador Métis.
 (Note: Kennedy says,"The NCC refers to its approximately 6,000 members as 'Southern Inuit.'
 However, NCC members interviewed by Pace (2008), Kelvin (2011), and myself in 2013 appear more comfortable calling themselves Métis.
 In this rapidly changing political landscape, I use Inuit-Métis, a term that acknowledges both their mixed origins and their Inuit ancestry."
 Prior to 2010, the term Labrador Métis was also used.)
 While some NunatuKavummiut have used the term Métis (meaning "mixed" in French), they are unrelated to the Métis Nation of Western Canada.
 (Note: The 1996 report of the Royal Commission on Aboriginal Peoples noted that the NunatuKavummiut were unique in being Métis who were descended from Inuit rather than First Nations peoples.
 The Court of Appeal of Newfoundland and Labrador found that the NunatuKavummiut would be eligible to apply for Indigenous rights ("a credible claim") based on either a claim of Inuit or Métis status.)

-The NunatuKavummiut span 24 communities across NunatuKavut, forming a majority in many of those, and most still partake in traditional livelihoods such as hunting, fishing, trapping, and berry collecting.
-The region proposed by the NunatuKavut Community Council (NCC) extends from north of the community of Makkovik in Nunatsiavut to south of the community of Blanc-Sablon in Quebec.
-It also extends to the west as far as the border between Quebec and Labrador.
+According to the NunatuKavut Community Council (NCC), the NunatuKavummiut span 24 communities across NunatuKavut, forming a majority in many of those, and most still partake in traditional livelihoods such as hunting, fishing, trapping, and berry collecting.
+The NunatuKavut Community Council's proposed land claims mostly cover central and southern Labrador.

 The NCC (formerly the Labrador Métis Nation) signed a memorandum of understanding with the federal government in 2019, though this does not grant Indigenous rights in itself.
 It is also an associate member of the Congress of Aboriginal Peoples.
 The NCC and its approximately 6,000 members have not been recognized by the Nunatsiavut Government, the Inuit Tapiriit Kanatami, or the Inuit Circumpolar Council.
 The Court of Appeal of Newfoundland and Labrador said the NunatuKavummiut had a "credible but [as yet] unproven" case for Indigenous rights.